 Any time you open a new credit account, the average age of your accounts automatically drops (unless it’s your first credit account).
 This reduces the overall length of your credit history and negatively affects your credit score.

 If you only had very old accounts, then the negative effect will be more extreme.
-However, if you’re relatively new to credit, then you may see little to no impact on your credit score.
+However, if you’re getting a car with no credit history, then you may see little to no impact on your credit score.

 How long this lasts: After about a year, the negative impact on your score will probably be fairly negligible.
 In the long term (several years), your loan will actually start positively contributing to your credit history and benefiting your score instead of harming it.